hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 </details>

 #### **Schedule Exceptions**
 To define exceptions to the general weekly schedule, create a *Day Schedule* at the *Exceptions* section.
-For these days, the corresponding weekday schedule will we ignored.
+For these days, the corresponding weekday schedule will be ignored.

 <details>
 <summary>Example</summary>